Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/elevation-1/build-2.typ

 ]

 == Delegation
-- inventory (collecting materials from the manifest to improve on the wings): Ishika and Rory
+- Inventory (collecting materials from the manifest to improve on the wings): Ishika and Rory
-- Manufacture (Cutting pieces to size, cleaning sharp edges, slip gears): Eric and Ajibola
+- Manufacturing (cutting pieces to size, cleaning sharp edges, & slipping gears): Eric and Ajibola
 - Cut and shape the lexan for the hang mechanism: Eric
-- Connect and assemble the hang mechanism - Jin, Makhi, Rory
+- Connect materials for and assemble the hang mechanism: Jin, Makhi, Rory
-- Wire everything for testing - Eric, Rory
+- Wire everything for testing: Eric, Rory
-- Rubberband the hang mechanism - Makhi
+- Rubberband the hang mechanism: Makhi
-- Oversight & Quality Control: Ajibola, Jin
+- Oversight & Quality Control: Ajibola & Jin
-- Initial testing: Everyone
+- Initial Testing: Everyone
 - Programming: Ishika and Ajibola

 #grid(
   columns: 3,